BestTimesToVisit.com Logo

 activity

-Paddle through the glassy waters of Kotor Bay as the first rays of sun paint the surrounding mountains in hues of orange and pink.
-This serene experience offers a unique perspective of the medieval town of Kotor and the dramatic fjord-like landscape, often with only the gentle lapping of waves for company.
+Paddle through the glassy waters of the Bay of Kotor as the first rays of sun paint the surrounding mountains in hues of orange and pink.
+This tranquil experience offers a unique perspective of the medieval town and its dramatic fjord-like setting, far from the daytime crowds.

 Best time: Apr-Oct